Ben van Wijnen

 This is a celebratory cheer which literally means "may this rice boil over".

 And this is a wish for overflowing fortunes for the family.
 Visitors greet each other with "paal pongitha?"

 Which means: "Has the milk boiled over in your house?"

-Traditionally, the rice is cooked over a brick stove in the open yard of
+Traditionally, the rice is cooked over a brick stove in the open yard of the house.

 The ponggal should be cooked outdoors on a tri-sugarcane structure using natural fire from charcoal or wood but many do it indoors due to convenience.
 It is a form of thanksgiving to the sun and nature for giving us food.

 Oil lamps are lit and placed along the perimeter of the house.
 In India, the landlords distribute clothes, food and money as a symbol of goodwill to the workers.
 Apart from the ponggal, sugar cane, spices, vegetables are also offered to the deities for thanksgiving.

 Offerings are also made at the local temples, where a delightful array of vibrant-coloured sarees adds life to the high-spirited atmosphere.